sktime/sktime-tutorial-pydata-london-2023/README.md

 ![](images/team.jpg)

-Welcome to the sktime tutorial at PyData Global 2022
+Welcome to the sktime tutorial at PyData London 2023
 ====================================================

 This tutorial is about [sktime] - a unified framework for machine learning with time series. sktime features various time series algorithms and modular tools for sktime is a widely used scikit-learn compatible library for learning with time series.